developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - When a value of ***Never Blank*** is chosen, the Display will never be automatically Blanked.

-- When a value of ***Blank When Triggered by Signal*** is chosen, the Display will be automatically Blanked and the following Managed Configurations must be used:
+- When a value of ***Blank When Triggered by Signal*** is chosen, the Display is automatically Blanked and the following Managed Configurations must be used:

-    - **Display Configuration - Blanking Signal** - to specify the signal that will be used to activate automatic Blanking
+    - **Display Configuration - Blanking Signal** - to specify the signal that is used to activate automatic Blanking

-    - **Display Configuration - Blanking Signal Polarity** - to specify the polarity of the signal specified by the Managed Configuration **Display Configuration - Blanking Signal** that will be used to activate automatic Blanking
+    - **Display Configuration - Blanking Signal Polarity** - to specify the polarity of the signal specified by the Managed Configuration **Display Configuration - Blanking Signal** that is used to activate automatic Blanking

-    - **Display Configuration - Blanking Signal Debounce Delay** - to specify the time that will be used to debounce the signal specified by the Managed Configuration **Display Configuration - Blanking Signal** before using it to activate automatic Blanking
+    - **Display Configuration - Blanking Signal Debounce Delay** - to specify the time that is used to debounce the signal specified by the Managed Configuration **Display Configuration - Blanking Signal** before using it to activate automatic Blanking

 ### Display Configuration - Stay Awake